kodmanstav/ChatBotProject/README.md

 While many workers are stateless, the **orchestrator** is a stateful stream processor:

 - It consumes a stream of `PlanGenerated` and `ToolInvocationResulted` events from `conversation-events`.
+- It also subscribes to **`tool-invocation-requests`** so it can record outbound requests and coordinate with its own dispatches.
 - It produces a stream of `ToolInvocationRequested`, `PlanCompleted`, and `PlanFailed` events.
-- It maintains **per‑conversation state** in memory, keyed by `conversationId`.
+- It maintains **per‑conversation state** keyed by `conversationId`, **persisted in LevelDB** (`packages/server/src/services/state-store.service.ts`, path configurable via `ORCHESTRATOR_STATE_PATH`) so a restart can resume in‑flight plans without losing step/results tracking.

 ### Plan state

-The `PlanState` type is defined in `packages/server/src/types/plan.ts` and stored via `services/state-store.service.ts`.
+The `PlanState` type is defined in `packages/server/src/types/plan.ts` and stored via `packages/server/src/services/state-store.service.ts`.
 For each `conversationId` it keeps:

 - The `plan` (array of `PlanStep`).
 - Current `status` (`PENDING`, `RUNNING`, `COMPLETED`, `FAILED`).